Tiffany Mountain by Old Baldy + Freezeout Ridge via Winthrop / 蒂芬妮山

 South Fork Tieton Road Closure

-I unexpectedly drove up to a gate by the NF-750 and South Fork Tieton Road late at night.
-Then I looked at the map and saw that it’d be a seven-mile walk to the Conrad Meadows Trailhead.
-So no, thank you.
+Late at night, I unexpectedly drove to the gated South Fork Tieton Road by the NF-750.
+Then I looked at the map and saw it was a seven-mile walk to the Conrad Meadows Trailhead.
+So, no, thank you.

 Without a backup plan, I decided to visit Tiffany Mountain on Saturday.
-Later we drove six hours north to Winthrop.
-During that, I slept by the highway for a while.
-Then at 5 AM, we started moving again.
+So we spent the next six hours driving north to Winthrop.
+During that, we slept by the highway, and at 5 AM, we started moving again.

 En route to Whistler Pass